nemikor-solutions/blue-owl-core/README.md

 ![Firmata](src/build-it-yourself/overview.drawio.png)

 - The Referee Control Box contains a tiny Arduino Nano microprocessor that is pre-loaded with the Firmata software.
 It gets its power and instructions from the Countdown athlete-facing laptop.
-Each referee keypads contain two buttons, a buzzer, and a LED.
+Each referee keypad contain two buttons, a buzzer, and a LED.

   ![refBox](src/build-it-yourself/referee/refereeBox.png)